Vinayakry63/property-rental-app/README.md

 ### Image Storage

--   **Cloudinary**: Cloud-based image and video management solution.
+-   **Cloudinary**: A cloud-based service for managing the entire lifecycle of  media assets, used here to store, optimize, and deliver property images.

 ### Maps

--   **Mapbox**: Platform for custom maps and location-based experiences.
+-   **Mapbox**:Developer platform that provides APIs for creating custom interactive maps and converting location text into geographic coordinates.

 ### Frontend